nielsdimmers/ProductivityTools/README.md

 + `major` Adding functionality or interfaces, adding an entire class (even when it's just refactoring)
 + `bug` Fixing a bug (introduced with 2023-02-12 (53))

+## 2023-06-08 (67)
+Ok, so the bug is still here and I think how it works.
+It looks like it opens the notion record at boot (or at least, very early) and then keeps it open.
+So the next day, it doesn't recognise a day has passed and just updates the same record.
+The changes in this release should solve that, but I'm honestly not sure, because I can only test it when a day has passed.
++ (bug) Another attempt at the wrong journal bug.

 ## 2023-06-05 (66) improve log and weirdly fixing journal wrong date
 + (bug) improved error logging by logging all errors, and clarifying which errors are created by the program (easier grep-ing)
 + (bug) the production version of notion currently posts some details to the wrong journal (the one from yesterday), but this seems to be fixed in this version (how?
 I don't know!)